Ratimon/redprint-optimism-contracts-examples/README.md

 We are developing `redprint-forge`, a modular solidity-based framework to deploy OP stack smart contract.
 It works as an engine to:

-- Provide type-safe deployment functions for OPStack smart contract component.
-This ensure correct type and order of arguments
+- Provide type-safe deployment functions for **OPStack**'s smart contract component.
+This ensures correct type and order of arguments, enhancing security in smart contract development
 - Save deployment schemas in json file
-- Separate each modular and customizable components
+- Separate into each of modular and customizable components

 The directories below show how modular the `redprint-forge` 's **deployment system** is :

-The first one is the deployment script written, using `redprint-forge` lib
+The first one is the deployment script written in [/script](./script), using `redprint-forge` libirary and style guide:

 ```sh
 ├── script